sherifgerges/Hierarchical_Random_Graphs/README.md

-<b>Computation of topological properties of hierarchical random graph models of biological networks.</b>

 This repository contains code for computing topological metrics of biological networks modelled on the HRG model - as was used for the following publication:<br>
 <br>
 <b>Modeling and Analysis of Modular Structure in Diverse Biological Networks</b><br>